IMSS-PhotonFactory/STARS-SysloggerPlus/README.md

 term3.sub
 term4.*

-# ignorenodelist.txt
+# ignorewordlist.txt

-nodename list for log ignorling. (one node in one row)
+keywords list for log ignorling. (one word in one row)

+e.g.
+term1
+term2>term3